peter-han/code-challenge-reece/README.md

 - Address book will hold name and phone numbers of contact entries
 - Create a REST API which will have endpoints for the following
   - Users should be able to add new contact entries
   - Users should be able to remove existing contact entries
   - Users should be able to print all contacts in an address book
   - Users should be able to maintain multiple address books
   - Users should be able to print a unique set of all contacts across multiple address books

+## Assumptions

+- the concurrent calls is not covered.
+The "name" on either user nor Address Book are not unique, means when concurrent call happens with the same name, would create duplicated records. (to avoid such duplication, need to implement database level of lock, but might reduece performance)

 ## Deliverables